matiskay/html-similarity/README.rst

 Structural Similarity
 ---------------------

-We use sequence comparison fo the html tags to compute the structural similarity instead of tree edit distance because tree edit distance is slower than sequence comparison.
+Uses sequence comparison of the html tags to compute the similarity.

+We not implement the similarity based on tree edit distance because it is slower than sequence comparison.
-The idea of sequence comparison was taken from `Page Compare <https://github.com/TeamHG-Memex/page-compare>`_.

 Style Similarity
 ----------------

 Extracts css classes of each html document and calculates the jaccard similarity of the sets of classes.
-The idea was taken from [1]_

 Joint Similarity (Structural Similarity and Style Similarity)